 It is not unheard of for UKBA to turn up at weddings, as has been the case in several television programmes in which they have shown this happening.
 If you are worried about deportation then please get in touch and our experienced immigration lawyers can talk you through your individual case to see if you will be able to get married in the UK, or perhaps offer an alternative option that may be better suited to your personal situation.

 Does it matter if I'm a failed asylum seeker?

 Potentially yes.
 This is where UKBA might step in to try and prevent the wedding from taking place in the first place as clearly once you marry British citizen your right to remain in the UK will change significantly.
 Whilst you will still need to make an application to remain in the UK after your marriage has taken place, your chances of remaining will be significantly improved by it taking place and you will need to ensure that everything is done properly to ensure that there will be no issues going forward.

 As per the usual required standard, you will still need to prove that the relationship is genuine and if there is any hint that this isn't the case then it is highly likely that your application will be turned down.
 So it is in your best interest to ensure that you are in a genuine relationship and can prove it, and that you're not just trying to get round the system.
-If you need to know more about the Spouse Visa application or indeed any other part of the law that may affect you then please get in touch and we can help.

 What would be the ideal way for a foreign citizen and a British citizen to get married?